tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 At the moment, a commit contains a 64-byte (512-bit) signature for each validator that voted for the block.
 For the Cosmos Hub, which has 175 validators in the active set, this amounts to about 11 KiB per block.
 That gives an upper bound of around 113 GiB over the lifetime of the chain's 10.12M blocks.
-(Note, the hub has increased the number of validators in the active set over time so the total signature size over the history of the chain is likely somewhat less than that).
+(Note, the Hub has increased the number of validators in the active set over time so the total signature size over the history of the chain is likely somewhat less than that).

 Signature aggregation would only produce two signatures for the entire block.
 One for the yeas and one for the nays.
 Each BLS aggregated signature is 48 bytes, per the [IETF standard of BLS signatures][bls-ietf-ecdsa-compare].
-Over the lifetime of the same cosmos hub chain, that would amount to about 1 GB, a savings of 112 GB.
+Over the lifetime of the same Cosmos Hub chain, that would amount to about 1 GB, a savings of 112 GB.
 While that is a large factor of reduction it's worth bearing in mind that, at [GCP's cost][gcp-storage-pricing] of $.026 USD per GB, that is a total savings of around $2.50 per month.